-Green Feathers WiFi cameras, most 'smart' devices and almost all wireless devices such as Sonos and Alexa use 2.4GHz signals.
-Your internet is likely to be ‘dual band’ which means it uses both 2.4GHz and 5GHz signals.
+Green Feathers WiFi cameras, most 'smart' devices and devices such as Sonos and Alexa use 2.4GHz signals, which can cause connection issues for some users.

 This guide shows you how to solve this problem and get your camera connected to your device.
 There are 3 solutions to try: